The ways I have made Sites Pay for Themselves

 Setting up an Affiliate Program

-The process is very similar to what I wrote for signing up to an ad platform, essentially you fill in a form stating some basic information about yourself and your site and you will get approved or denied.
+The process is very similar to what I wrote for signing up to an ad platform, you fill in a form stating some basic information about yourself and your site and you will get approved or denied.

 The major difference is that once approved you generally have a selection of items to promote and ways to promote them.
 Amazon for example will give you the option of promoting certain items or groups of items or even promote some of the other services they offer.